Accounting for multiplicity in machine learning benchmark performance: Non-identical 's and classifier dependency

-Overall, Table~\ref{tab:iid} demonstrates that dependency and non-identical $\theta$s reduces the bias of the $\maxtheta$ estimator, and assumptions regarding dependency and identicality are crucial to include in a model.
-Figure~\ref{fig:bias_thetaminrho} shows how the bias changes as a function of $\Theta$ and $\rho_0$ for these specific models.
+Table~\ref{tab:noniid} and Figure~\ref{fig:bias_sd_thetaminrho} give an overview of some exemplifying models, details are in the following sections.

-We use the set-up from Section~\ref{sec:pub_comp} with $m = 1,000$ classifiers, test set size $n=3,000$, $\theta_{SOTA} = 0.90$, and $100,000$ repetitions when simulations are needed.
-We refer to classifiers with identical $\theta$s as identical classifiers.
+Overall, Table~\ref{tab:noniid} demonstrates that dependency and non-identical $\theta$s reduce the bias of the $\maxthetaX$ estimator, and assumptions regarding dependency and identicality are crucial to include in a model.
+Figure~\ref{fig:bias_sd_thetaminrho} shows how the bias and standard deviation change as functions of $\Theta$ and $\rho_0$ for these models.